 |WWW||The presentation will be viewable worldwide.
 No login required.|

 Select Create Presentation by clicking on it.
-If you do not select a folder, the presentation will be created in your user folder.
+If you do not select a folder, the presentation will be created in your my drafts user folder.
 You can always change this later.

-During file upload, an indicator keeps you informed about the status processed / queued for processing or processed (=recorded).
-Please note that it may take several minutes to several hours for a video file to be processed.
+During video upload, an indicator keeps you informed about the status: Queued for processing / Currently working.
+Please note: it may take several minutes for a file to be processed.
 You receive an email notification when processing is completed.

 To share a link to a presentation (video), you need to go to a presentation’s Share page.
 You can embed the video in an online page by copying the embed code, or you can email the link link to a video using Mediasite’s system emails.

 Navigate the folders or use the search feature to locate your presentation.
 Click on the presentation title to view its Summary page.